I died on the 17th of April 2018, and it was all my fault.

 “Come on, let’s kill him—”

-What is it with these people and killing?
+What was it with these people and killing?

 “—and throw him into a deep pit.”

 “Now calm down, fellas.”
-I struggled to my feet and straightened my suit jacket around my torso.
+I struggled to my feet and straightened my suit jacket over my shoulders.
 “You can’t be serious—”

 “We can tell our father that a wild animal has eaten him.
 Then we’ll see what becomes of all his dreams.”